-An implementation supporting this document type shall support the transfer syntax generation rules named in table 6.10 for all presentation data values transferred.
+An implementation supporting this document type shall support the transfer syntax generation rules named in Table 6.10 for all presentation data values transferred.
 Implementation may optionally support other named transfer syntaxes.

+- 11. ASE specific specifications for FTAM

-11.1 Simplification and relaxation
+- 11.1 Simplification and relaxation

-11.1.1 Structural simplification
+- 11.1.1 Structural simplification